 Arranging these small river rocks is labor-intensive work, but the result speaks for itself after you have finished it.

 Do you have some narrow garden side areas that you want to know what to do with it?
 What about something a little extraordinary?

-Instead of laying down the grass, you can add natural rocks as pathways and mix it with small pebbles to give an appearance of water flowing through it.
+Instead of laying down the grass, you can add natural rocks as pathways and mix them with small pebbles to give the appearance of water flowing through it.

 12. Landscape Boulders Made Pond

-A private pond is a sight worth to maintain.
+A private pond is a sight worth maintaining.
 Have large rocks lay around the stairs, and the boulder arranged on top of each other.

 It looks unique and gives a natural appearance to the pond.
 You can also place small lights around the pathways to make it safe to walk at night.